nicoduj/homebridge-harmony/README.md

 ## Changelog

-- 0.0.8
+- 0.0.8 _ still under testing not released
-  - [UPDATE] less Hub calls for currentActivity (refreshed only if it is not older than 2secondes)
+  - [UPDATE] less Hub calls for currentActivity (refreshed only if it is not older than 2 secondes)
   - [UPDATE] some code refactoring
 - 0.0.7
   - [NEW] refreshTimer option (for automation purpose)